DoThNg/Data-Engineering-Projects/3_ETL_Mage/README.md

 2. **Task 2**: Transforming this data.
 3. **Task 3**: Loading transformed data into a local PostgreSQL database.
 4. **Side Task** [Optional]: Buidling a simple ML model to predict the fee (excluding tip amount) paid for a taxi trip based on data loaded to the local PostgreSQL database in Task 3.
 **Note**: The focus of this practice is about building a data pipline (Task 1, Task 2 and Task 3) with Mage.
-The side task of building a ML model is optional, however if it is implemented, this task can be easily integrated into the data pipeline.
+The side task of building a Machine Learning (ML) model is optional, however if it is implemented, this task can be easily integrated into the data pipeline.

 The above workflow will be developed with **Mage** (The workflow is composed of buidling blocks where each block represents a task).
 Further info on Mage can be found in the following: https://www.mage.ai/.
 The overview of the above workflow on Mage UI is as follows: